 5.7.7 Cost Centre Managers with Delegated Financial Signing Authority for Funding Agreements will:

 - Assist in the selection of recipient audits within their areas of responsibilities;

 - Provide input into the scoping of recipient audits, as required;

 - Ensure that the independent auditors have the information they need in order to identify correctly any potential receivables and make a fair and balanced recommendation regarding repayment schedules for these receivables;

-- Review and follow-up on recipient audit findings, per the Management Letters, the Default Prevention and Management Policy, and the Directive on Amounts Owing to AANDC, as appropriate;
+- Review and follow-up on recipient audit findings, per the Management Letters, the Default Prevention and Management Policy, and the Directive on Amounts Owing to INAC, as appropriate;

-5.9.9 Committees in the regions (e.g., Regional Operations Committees, Regional Financial Management Committees, etc.) and at headquarters, including the DG PTP Working Group and the ADM PTP Steering Committee, support effective and efficient management of recipient audits and follow-up actions as required.
-Terms of Reference for these departmental committees are available in the Directive on Management of Amounts Owing to AANDC, Appendix L: Terms of Reference for the ADM PTP Steering Committee, and Appendix M: Terms of Reference for the DG PTP Working Group.
+5.7.9 Committees in the regions (e.g., Regional Operations Committees, Regional Financial Management Committees, etc.) and at headquarters, including the DG G&Cs Oversight Committee and the ADM G&Cs Oversight Committee, support effective and efficient management of recipient audits and follow-up actions as required.
+Terms of reference for these departmental committees are available in the Directive on Management of Amounts Owing to INAC, Appendix L: Terms of Reference for the ADM G&Cs Oversight Committee, and Appendix M: Terms of Reference for the DG G&Cs Oversight Committee.

-5.9.10 AANDC staff support AANDC managers and the committees established in carrying out their responsibilities, as directed.
+5.7.10 INAC staff support INAC managers and the committees established in carrying out their responsibilities, as directed.